Noise induced transition in Josephson junction with second harmonic: Numerical results

-The solution of this randomly forced damped oscillator has been fed into the JJ equation(Eq.\eqref{eq:JJeqnwithnoise}).
-The variance $\sigma$ is kept higher than the frequency $\nu$ as is required for the stability of $\phi=\pi$.
-The initial condition for $\phi$ has been kept $\pi+0.001$ as we are interested to observe the motion of $\phi$ around $\pi$. $\dot{\phi}$ has been kept as $0.01$.
-The potential shown in Fig.\ref{fig:veffwithnoise} is also consistent with the nature of the trajectory.
-In absence of noise the potential shows only one minimum at $\phi=\pi$, whereas, in presence of noise another minimum appears at $\phi=\pi$ in the effective potential.
-All these plots shown are average of 40 different realisations.
+To observe the effect of colored noise on the time evolution of $\phi$ we have simulated Eq.\ref{eq:JJeqnwithnoisewithbeta} by Euler algorithm.
+We have taken the parameter values as, $\beta=0.3, \alpha=1.5,\nu=10,f_1=2,f_2=0.5 (f_1>2f_2)$.
+Time step was chosen to be $0.001$.
+We have taken $\xi(t)$ as sufficiently wide band noise.
+Fig.\ref{fig:PSofcolorednoise} shows the power spectral density of $\xi(t)$.
+The spectrum shows a sharp peak at the frequency $\nu=10$. $\xi(t)$ is generated by a forced oscillator with frequency $\nu$ which has a damping $\alpha=1.5$.
+The applied force is a delta correlated random force.
+The solution of this randomly forced damped oscillator is fed into the JJ equation(Eq.\ref{eq:JJeqnwithnoisewithbeta}).
+The variance is $\sigma^2\approx 100.3$ such that $\frac{\sigma^2}{\nu^2} >\frac{1}{f_1-2f_2}$ which satisfies the stability condition at $\phi=\pi$.
+The initial condition for $\phi$ has been kept $\pi+0.001$ as we are interested in observing the motion of $\phi$ around $\pi$. $\dot{\phi}$ has been kept as $0.01$.
+The potential shown in Fig.\ref{fig:veffwithnoise} is also consistent with the nature of the trajectory for phase fluctuation $\phi$ in Fig.\ref{fig:noisePS}.
+In absence of $\xi(t)$, the potential shows only one minimum at $\phi=\pi$, whereas, in presence of $\xi(t)$ another minimum appears at $\phi=\pi$ in the effective potential.
+All these plots shown are an average of 40 different realizations.
+In Fig.\ref{fig:noisyphi_additive} we show the timeseries of $\phi$ in presence of additive white noise.
+The equation governing such case would be

+where $\langle\eta(t)\eta(t')\rangle=\delta(t-t')$.
+This kind of additive white noise might be present due to thermal fluctuation(effect of environment) in such a system.
+The amplitude of the thermal noise we consider is $\mathcal{O}(10^{-1})$.
+We have not studied the large thermal fluctuation regime.
+From Fig. \ref{fig:noisyphi_additive} we observe that nature of the timeseries of $\phi$ does not change noticeably in this regime.